jeugregg/coronavirusModel/README.md

 This notebook shows the evolution of COVID-19 virus all over the world.
 (coronavirus-visualization-modeling.ipynb)

+I added a very simple model to estimate actual cases number, and a very close-time forecast

 It also focuses on South Korea and France areas.

 Animated Maps are Available by Regions for  South Korea, France Regions, USA, China.
 Also, more globaly other contries of the World.

+Also, this notebook scrap data from French and Korean Health official websites.
+If you discover the code, you can see how.
+Korean & French data are updated daily.

 Published version is available on kaggle : https://www.kaggle.com/jeugregg/coronavirus-visualization-modeling